pmichaillat/unemployment/syllabus.md

 #### Due dates

-+ Thursday 6 February: presentations of project outlines in class
++ Thursday 16 October: presentation of project outline in class
-+ Tuesday 25 February & Thursday 27 February: presentations of early results in class
++ Thursday 13 November: presentation of early results in class
-+ Tuesday 11 March & Thursday 13 March: presentations of final results in class
++ Tuesday 2 December & Thursday 4 December: presentation of final results  in class
-+ Thursday 20 March at noon: final paper due [by email](mailto:abrahma@ucsc.edu)
++ Thursday 11 December at noon: submission of final paper by email

 #### Presentation format: project outline